Jon Lindstrom: Early life and education

-Lindstrom attended the University of Oregon, studying theatre and music.
-Upon graduation, he moved to Los Angeles, where he studied with acting teachers Lee Strasberg, Stella Adler and Jeff Corey.
+Lindstrom attended the University of Oregon, studying theatre and music, after which he moved to Los Angeles, where he studied with acting teachers Lee Strasberg, Stella Adler and Jeff Corey.

 Personal life

-An active athlete, he is an active member of the Directors Guild of America, the Screen Actors Guild, the Academy of Television Arts & Sciences, and AFTRA.
+An active athlete, he is an active member of the Directors Guild of America, SAG-AFTRA, the Academy of Television Arts & Sciences, and Actors' Equity Association.

+Lindstrom is a distant cousin to the late award winning costume designer Donfeld.

 Lindstrom married soap opera actress Eileen Davidson in 1997, ending in divorce in 2000.
-He next married his former As the World Turns co-star, Cady McClain, in 2014.
+He next married his former As the World Turns co-star Cady McClain in 2014.
+On April 27, 2024 the couple announced in the joint statement on Instagram that they were separating after 10 years of marriage.